The six operations in topology: Pullbacks with stable bicomplete coefficients

-where $j : U\hookrightarrow X$ denotes an open inclusion, $a:U\rightarrow\ast$ the unique map, so that the first equivalence follows since $\spectra$ is presentable and the second is a consequence of Lemma \ref{openrestrtens} and Corollary \ref{pbstablecoeff}.
-Since all identifications are functorial on $F$ and $G$, we obtain the thesis. \end{proof} \begin{remark} After the results in this section, we are now able to extend everything we have proven so far for sheaves with presentable coefficients to sheaves with values in a stable bicomplete $\infty$-category.
-The only detail we have to handle with more care is the functor (\ref{tensshCD}): since the tensor product of two stable bicomplete $\infty$-categories is not again complete unless one of the two is compactly generated, (\ref{tensshCD}) will now take values in $\Sh{X}{\spectra}\otimes(\cate{C}\otimes\cate{D})$.
-Nevertheless, when $\cate{C}$ has a monoidal structure such that its tensor $\otimes_{\cate{C}}$ preserves colimits in both variables, the composition of (\ref{tensshCD}) with the obvious functor still gives the usual monoidal structure on $\Sh{X}{\cate{C}}$.
-As a consequence, we see that the equivalences in Corollary \ref{monpb} and Corollary \ref{smoothproj} still hold in $\Sh{X}{\spectra}\otimes(\cate{C}\otimes\cate{D})$ and in $\Sh{X}{\cate{C}}$ when (\ref{tensshCD}) is exchanged with the tensor product in $\Sh{X}{\cate{C}}$ described above. \end{remark}
+where the first equivalence follows from the observations above, and the second is a consequence of \Cref{openrestrtens} and \Cref{pbstablecoeff}.
+Since all identifications are functorial on $F$ and $G$, we obtain the thesis. \end{proof} \begin{remark} After the results in this section, we are now able to extend everything we have proven so far for sheaves with presentable stable coefficients to sheaves with values in a stable bicomplete $\infty$-category.
+The only detail we have to handle with more care is the functor (\ref{tensshCD}): since the tensor product of two stable bicomplete $\infty$-categories is not again complete in general, (\ref{tensshCD}) will now take values in $\Sh{X}{\spectra}\otimes(\C\otimes\D)$.
+Nevertheless, when $\C$ has a symmetric monoidal structure such that its tensor $\otimes_{\C}$ preserves colimits in both variables, the composition of (\ref{tensshCD}) with the obvious functor may still be enhanced to a binary multiplication in a symmetric monoidal structure on $\Sh{X}{\C}$.
+As a consequence, we see that the equivalences in \Cref{monpb} and \Cref{smoothproj} still hold in $\Sh{X}{\spectra}\otimes(\C\otimes\D)$ and in $\Sh{X}{\C}$ when (\ref{tensshCD}) is exchanged with the tensor product in $\Sh{X}{\C}$ described above. \end{remark}